Kevin Grove

 Bio

 I’m a broadly trained political geographer interested in exploring how human-environment relations are governed in the context of contemporary crises.
-This leads me to examine the everyday practices, spacings and timings through which governing occurs, the forms of knowledge and reasoning that shape how we create truths about the world and act in the world, and the techniques deployed to create and contest those truth claims.
+This leads me to examine the everyday practices, spacings and timings through which governing occurs, the forms of knowledge and reasoning that shape how we create truths about the world and act in the world, and the techniques deployed to create and contest truth claims.

 I began researching these topics through my work on disaster resilience and emergency management in Jamaica.
 This work drew attention to the biopolitical effects of community-based disaster resilience and catastrophe insurance: each form of intervention, in its own way, leveraged everyday insecurities to recalibrate the political economic dependencies and social and environmental exploitation that have shaped Caribbean political life since the plantation era; even as it created narrow possibilities for subversive forms of resistance.
 See, for example: